hyper-expanse/dotfiles/debian/README.md

 ## Automatic Updates

 Packages for Debian distributions are regularly updated within the main software repositories with enhancements and security fixes.
 Though these updated packages could be downloaded and installed manually, doing so would be tedious.
-Therefore we create scripts to automatically download and install updated packages, keeping our system up-to-date.
+Therefore we create scripts to automate the process of downloading and installing updated packages, keeping our system up-to-date.

-Create a new cron job to run on a daily basis by creating the `/etc/cron.daily/aptitude-updates` file:
+Create a new cron job to run on a daily basis by creating the `/etc/cron.daily/aptitude-updates` file, and putting the following content into it:

 ```bash
 #!/usr/bin/env bash